4lessandrodev/rich-domain/README.md

 > "something went wrong!"

-// if failure payload data will be null
+// if failure, the payload data will be null

 console.log(result.value());